ofir-bar/origin-emails-crack/README.md

 ## Script in a nutshell
 The script target is to find real Origin accounts e-mails and write it to a local DB. </br>
+It is likely that these accounts purchased Battlefield 4. </br>
 The script is written in python and uses selenium to automate tasks. </br>

 ## Assumptions